Terephthalic acid

 Terephthalic acid is an organic compound with formula C6H4(CO2H)2.
 This white solid is a commodity chemical, used principally as a precursor to the polyester PET, used to make clothing and plastic bottles.
 Several million tons are produced annually.
 The common name is derived from the turpentine-producing tree Pistacia terebinthus and phthalic acid.

+Terephthalic acid is also used in the production of PBT plastic (polybutylene terephthalate).

 History

 Terephthalic acid was first isolated (from turpentine) by the French chemist Amédée Cailliot (1805–1884) in 1846.
 Terephthalic acid became industrially important after World War II.
-Terephthalic acid was produced by oxidation of p-xylene with dilute nitric acid.
+Terephthalic acid was produced by oxidation of p-xylene with 30-40% nitric acid.
 Air oxidation of p-xylene gives p-toluic acid, which resists further air-oxidation.
-Conversion of p-toluic acid to methyl p-toluate (CH3C6H4CO2CH3) opens the way for further oxidation to monomethyl terephthalate, which is further esterified to dimethyl terephthalate.
-In 1955, Mid-Century Corporation and ICI announced the bromide-promoted oxidation of p-toluic acid to terephthalic acid.
-This innovation enabled the conversion of p-xylene to terephthalic acid without the need to isolate intermediates.
-Amoco (as Standard Oil of Indiana) purchased the Mid-Century/ICI technology.
+Esterification of p-toluic acid to methyl p-toluate (CH3C6H4CO2CH3) opens the way for further oxidation to monomethyl terephthalate.
+In the Dynamit−Nobel process these two oxidations and the esterification were performed in a single reactor.
+The reaction conditions also lead to a second esterification, producing dimethyl terephthalate, which could be hydrolysed to terephthalic acid.
+In 1955, Mid-Century Corporation and ICI announced the bromide-catalysed oxidation of p-toluic acid directly to terephthalic acid, without the need to isolate intermediates and still using air as the oxidant.
+Amoco (as Standard Oil of Indiana) purchased the Mid-Century/ICI technology, and the process is now known by their name.